-On weekday mornings during the Festival, the Field Trip Program allows schools and home school parents to bring students free of charge to select screenings that inspire and educate.
-Following each film, students are encouraged to actively participate in Q&As with Festival guest artists.
+The Houston Cinema Arts Field Trip Program allows schools to bring students free of charge to select screenings that inspire and educate.
+Following each film, students are encouraged to actively participate in Q&As with guest artists.
 The lively discussions range from the art of making motion pictures to the visual, performing, or literary arts subject of the film.
 This is an opportunity for students to improve their media literacy, learn more about careers in the arts, and widen their artistic horizons.